 - NDIS Help - I can’t access the NDIS

 - NDIS Help – Not Enough Support

-Participants can access a free online learning tool to increase their understanding of dementia and help with small, everyday things that can make a big difference to a person living with dementia.
+Access free online learning to increase your understanding of dementia and help with small, everyday things that can make a big difference to a person living with dementia.

 To become a Dementia Friend, head to www.dementiafriendly.org.au.

 Rule #1: Listen to the parent / carer